mikaelstaldal/devel-docker/README.md

 1. Build the Docker image and create any needed files and directories with the `maven/setup.sh` script.
 2. Put the scripts in `maven/bin` somewhere in your PATH.

+## Scala and SBT

+### Installation

+1. Build the Docker image and create any needed files and directories with the `sbt/setup.sh` script.
+2. Put the scripts in `sbt/bin` somewhere in your PATH.